aplteam/Cider/mkdocs/docs/troubleshooting.md

+---
+title: Troubleshooting Cider
+description: How to spot and handle problems with Cider, the project manager for Dyalog APL software authors.
+keywords: apl, cider, dotnet, dyalog, link, source, tatin
+---

 # Troubleshooting

+??? quote "I don’t mind a reasonable amount of trouble."

+	Sam Spade in Dashiel Hammett’s _The Maltese Falcon_

 ## How Link watches for changes

-To detect changes on the file system, Link uses a File System Watcher, which requires .NET.
+To detect changes on the file system, Link uses a .NET File System Watcher.

 To detect changes in the workspace, Link uses APL threads.